WICG/client-hints-infrastructure/README.md

 list represents a request header hint that the server is interested in receiving.

-When an `Accept-CH` opt-in is received on the top-level navigation, same-origin subresource requests on that page will receive the requested hints, unless the client has reasons to avoid sending that information to the server.
+If a server's response to a navigation request includes the `Accept-CH: foo, bar` header, same-origin subresource requests on the page will include the `Sec-Foo: foo-value` and `Sec-Bar: bar-value` request headers unless the client has reasons to avoid sending that information to the server.

-#### Example
+### `Delegate-CH`

+The `Delegate-CH` `<meta>` HTML tag enables top level frames to request specific hints from the browser.
+The header's value is a semi-colon separated list, where each value in that list represents a request header hint that the server is interested in receiving.

-If a server's response to a navigation request includes the `Accept-CH: foo, bar` header, same-origin subresource requests on the page will include the `Sec-Foo: foo-value` and `Sec-Bar: bar-value` request headers.
+If the HTML response to a navigation request includes the `<meta http-equiv="Delegate-CH" value="Sec-Foo; Sec-Bar">` tag, same-origin subresource requests on the page will include the `Sec-Foo: foo-value` and `Sec-Bar: bar-value` request headers, unless the client has reasons to avoid sending that information to the server.

 ## Same-Origin Policy

-There are two important restrictions on the opt-in mechanism description above:
+There are three important restrictions on the opt-in mechanism description above:

 - opt-ins will only be granted when the opt-in headers are received with a top-level navigation resource
 - after the opt-in, hints will only be sent with same-origin requests
+- any `Delegate-CH` `<meta>` HTML tags injected by javascript will be ignored

 Why are these limitations important?